“the Agreement” means the agreement to which this Supplement is attached, and where the context requires, includes this Supplement;

 2.1 Push shall Process and transmit all Customer Personal Data through servers which are managed by Push.
 Push may replicate data across multiple storage systems.

 2.2 Subject to paragraph 2.3, once Push no longer requires any Customer Personal Data to fulfil its obligations to the Customer and its legal requirements, it shall securely delete the Customer Personal Data.
-Such deletion shall take place in accordance with guidelines issues by the UK Information Commissioner from time to time, which may permit placing the data ‘beyond use’ as an alternative to physical erasure.
+Such deletion shall take place in accordance with guidelines issued by the UK Information Commissioner from time to time, which may permit placing the data ‘beyond use’ as an alternative to physical erasure.

 2.3 Upon termination of the Agreement, Push shall either securely delete the Customer Personal Data in accordance with paragraph 2.2, or at Customer’s election (which must be made by written notice prior to termination of the Agreement), retain the Customer Personal Data in such a manner as to enable Customer to retrieve the Customer Personal Data, provided always that the Customer Personal Data must be retrieved by Customer within four weeks of termination.